ShadowDuke/OW_Archetypes-Plus/README.md

 2. **Funded education** (-1 Charisma & +1 Wisdom) - as well as the cognomen: The Financed [testing: (cost: 15 gold upkeep)]
 - 2 new archetypes:
 1. **Sky Explorer** (+3 Wisdom & +1 Charisma, Leader: -10% Wonder Costs & +1 Tech Card Hand Size) - as well as the cognomen: The Stargazer
-- Sky Explorer can only serve as Ambassador (and general?)
 2. **Corruptionist** (+ 3 Discipline, +1 Courage & -2 Charisma, (+50% chance to gain trait corrupt) Leader: Can buy/sell for the same price, Can buy/sell orders & -1 year for improvements - as well as the cognomen: The Corruptionist
-- Every family havs given a chance to gain the new archetypes (e.g. families focused on research become likely easier Sky Explorers than families focused on war)
+- Every family have given a chance to gain the new archetypes (e.g. families focused on research become likely easier Sky Explorers than families focused on war)
 - During studies theres a slight chance you are going to be a Corruptionist
+- Ministers have a chance of the new archetypes
 - 1 new great person: **Great Stargazer**
 - 1 completely **new event** added (giving 3 answer options)
 - Added extra answer options to some events